avimanyu786/cellmodeller-docker/README.md

 Run Docker on every boot so you wouldn't need to do that whenever you run CellModeller:

 `sudo systemctl enable docker`

-Make sure you have installed the Nvidia Drivers on your Linux system.
-[Here](https://linuxhint.com/install-nvidia-drivers-linux/) is a distribution wise coverage.
-You would also require the Nvidia Runtime Container Toolkit.
-The installation steps are described [here](https://github.com/NVIDIA/nvidia-docker) based on different distros.

 ## 2. Create a directory for the results of your simulations